Bavaria: Traditions

 Bavarians commonly emphasize pride in their traditions.
 Traditional costumes collectively known as Tracht are worn on special occasions and include in Altbayern Lederhosen for males and Dirndl for females.
 Centuries-old folk music is performed.
 The Maibaum, or Maypole (which in the Middle Ages served as the community's business directory, as figures on the pole represented the trades of the village), and the bagpipes of the Upper Palatinate region bear witness to the ancient Celtic and Germanic remnants of cultural heritage of the region.
 There are many traditional Bavarian sports disciplines, e.g. the Aperschnalzen, competitive whipcracking.

 Whether in Bavaria, overseas or with citizens from other nations Bavarians continue to cultivate their traditions.
 They hold festivals and dances to keep their heritage alive.

 Food and drink

+Bavarians tend to place a great value on food and drink.
+In addition to their renowned dishes, Bavarians also consume many items of food and drink which are unusual elsewhere in Germany; for example Weißwurst ("white sausage") or in some instances a variety of entrails.

+More than 285 typical Bavarian products have been recorded in the Bavarian specialities database 'GenussBayern' since the 1990s.
+Recipes and museums can also be found there.
+With a total of 54 specialities protected under European law, Bavaria is the No. 1 speciality region in Germany.

+Bavarian products such as ‘Bavarian beer’, ‘Nuremberg bratwurst’, ‘Allgäu mountain cheese’ and ‘Schrobenhausen asparagus’ are just as much a part of the official EU list 'eAmbrosia' of prestigious regional culinary specialities as the protected names “Champagne” and ‘Prosciutto di Parma’.
+Bavarian specialities, which are protected as geographical indications, are deeply rooted in their region of origin, important anchors of local identity and also tourist flagships - they are therefore at the heart of Bavarian cuisine.

+Restaurants that carry the 'Ausgezeichnete GenussKüche' award (recognizable by a sign near the door) are known by locals for their certified, authentic Bavarian cuisine.